-For the quarterly period ended March 31, 2009 or [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 0-22529 inTEST Corporation (Exact Name of Registrant as Specified in its Charter) Delaware (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification Number) 7 Esterbrook Lane Cherry Hill, New Jersey 08003 (Address of principal executive offices, including zip code) (856) 424-6886 (Registrant's Telephone Number, including Area Code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES X NO Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to submitted and posted pursuant to Rule 405 of Regulation S-T (SS 232.405 of this chapter) during the preceding 12 month (or for such shorter period that the registrant was required to submit and post such files).
-YES NO Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Smaller reporting company) Smaller reporting company X Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES NO X Number of shares of Common Stock, \$.01 par value, outstanding as of the close of business on June 30, 2009: 10,053,956 inTEST CORPORATION
+For the quarterly period ended June 30, 2009 or [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number 0-22529 Corporation t as Specified in its Charter) Delaware (State or other jurisdiction of incorporation or organization) 22-2370659 (I.R.S.
+Employer Identification Number) Cherry Hill, No rook Lane ew Jersey 08003 ve offices, including zip code) 24-6886 umber, including Area Code) Indicate by check mark whether the registrant (1) has filed all reports required to the preceding 12 months (or for such shorter period that the registrant was requir the past 90 days.
+YES X NO Indicate by check mark whether the registrant has submitted electronically and posted pursuant to Rule 405 of Regulation S-T (SS 232.405 of this registrant was required to submit and post such files).
+YES NO Indicate by check mark whether the registrant is a large accelerated filer, an acceleration definitions of "large accelerated filer," "accelerated filer" and "smaller reporting of the contraction of the Large accelerated filer (Do not check if a smaller reporting company) Accelerated filer Smaller reporting company X Indicate by check mark whether the registrant is a shell company (as defined in FYES NO \underline{X} Rule 12b-2 of the Exchange Act).
+Number of shares of Common Stock, \$.01 par value, outstanding as of the close of business on July 31, 2009: 10,05 53,956